 For some context on why British Airways is setting up a subsidiary at Gatwick, the airline had been trying to decide what to do with Gatwick even before the pandemic:

 - Both Gatwick and Heathrow are slot restricted, with Heathrow slots being especially expensive and hard to come by

 - With demand having been down during the pandemic, British Airways understandably largely consolidated operations at Heathrow, to be more efficient

 - During the pandemic British Airways operated a skeleton schedule out of Gatwick — the airline operated select long haul flights, but cut its short-haul network altogether

 - While requirements to use slots have been relaxed for the time being, eventually the requirements will be restored, and it’s anyone’s guess when British Airways will get back to pre-coronavirus passenger numbers

 - There had been talk of British Airways pulling out of Gatwick altogether, though understandably British Airways tried to avoid that

-What do you make of British Airways’ Gatwick-based low cost carrier?
+What do you make of British Airways’ new Gatwick-based operations?